Nicole Kidman Rocks Just A Sweater And Knee-High Boots For Sexy Throwback

 "QUEEEEN PERIOD," a third follower added.

-“YOU’RE THE DEFINITION OF GORGEOUS,” a fourth fan wrote.
+"YOU'RE THE DEFINITION OF GORGEOUS," a fourth fan remarked.

-The comments section also piled up with emoji which included the rose, heart-eyed smiley face, and flame symbol.
+The comments section also piled up with emoji, including the rose, heart-eye, and flame symbols.